Art Garfunkel: Simon & Garfunkel

 While Garfunkel was not a songwriter, he did write the poem "Canticle" as a re-write of Simon's "Side of A Hill" from his debut album, for "Scarborough Fair/Canticle".
-He worked as the vocal arranger for the duo, working out by whom the songs would be sung and how each song was produced.
-He is also credited as having written the arrangement on "The Boxer" and creating "Voices of Old People" (an audio montage) on Bookends.
+He was the vocal arranger for the duo.
+He is credited as having written the arrangement on "The Boxer" and creating "Voices of Old People" (an audio montage) on Bookends.

 Citing personal differences and divergence in career interests, they split following the release of their most critically acclaimed album, Bridge over Troubled Water, in 1970.
 Each pursued solo projects after 1970.
 They occasionally reunited, as in 1975 for their Top Ten single "My Little Town", which Simon originally wrote for Garfunkel, claiming Garfunkel's solo output was lacking "bite".
 The song was included on their respective solo albums: Simon's Still Crazy After All These Years and Garfunkel's Breakaway.
 Contrary to popular belief, the song is not autobiographical of Simon's early life but of Garfunkel's childhood in Queens.
-In 1981, they got together again for a concert in Central Park, followed by a world tour and an aborted reunion album Think Too Much, which was eventually released, by Simon without Garfunkel, as Hearts and Bones.
+In 1981, they got together again for a performance, released as The Concert in Central Park, followed by a world tour and an aborted reunion album Think Too Much, which was eventually released, by Simon without Garfunkel, as Hearts and Bones.
 They were inducted into the Rock and Roll Hall of Fame in 1990.

 In 2003, they reunited when they received a Grammy Lifetime Achievement Award, leading to a US tour: the acclaimed "Old Friends" concert series.
 It was followed by another in 2004, which culminated in a free concert at the Colosseum in Rome.
 The concert drew 600,000 people.

 1970–1975: Hiatus and first album

 During a three-year hiatus after Simon & Garfunkel's breakup, Garfunkel starred in two Mike Nichols films, Catch-22 (1970) and Carnal Knowledge (1971).
-He also spent late 1971 to early 1972 working as a mathematics teacher teaching geometry to high school sophomores at the short-lived Litchfield Academy in Connecticut.
+He spent late 1971 to early 1972 working as a mathematics teacher teaching geometry to high school sophomores at the short-lived Litchfield Academy in Connecticut.

 In late 1972, with Simon & Garfunkel having released their Greatest Hits album and briefly reuniting to perform a benefit concert for presidential candidate George McGovern, Garfunkel felt ready to return to his musical career.
 His first album was 1973's Angel Clare, which contained "All I Know", "I Shall Sing" and "Travelling Boy" as singles.
 The album was received with mixed reviews, reaching number 5 in the U.S. In 1974, Garfunkel released the hit single "Second Avenue".

 On his next album, 1975's Breakaway, Garfunkel briefly reunited with Simon for the 1975 hit "My Little Town".
-The album also included the singles "Break Away" (B-Side: "Disney Girls") and "I Only Have Eyes for You" (a 1934 song written by Harry Warren), which is noted as Garfunkel's first UK number one.
+The album included the singles "Break Away" (B-Side: "Disney Girls") and "I Only Have Eyes for You" (a 1934 song written by Harry Warren), which is noted as Garfunkel's first UK number one.